Advanced-App-Dev-and-Deploy/Pong_GUI-Classes/Teaching Version/Pong/ReadMe.txt

-Ball Collisions need to be searched on the Y-axis to ensure they are close enough to be a x-axis subtraction
+Ball Collisions are based on 2x y diameter
+If within 1 x diameter, then collide